 The Festival Serremaggio takes place every May turning the town into a medieval centre with a costumed parade, colourful flag-throwing competition, open-air market, music, typical foods.
 The local cellars are open to visitors who can try the local traditional products, medieval style food and buy some handicraft products.
 Groups of dancers show ancient dances while musicians and jesters around the village entertain the visitors.

 Arezzo is the city where Francesco Petrarca and Giorgio Vasari were born.
 Casa Vasari is today a museum where Vasari's masterpieces are collected together with the family archive and some paintings.
 The church of San Francesco is the ideal point of departure for discovering Piero della Francesca.
 The church safeguards his masterpiece "The Legend of the true Cross", an amazing sequence of frescoes.
 Arezzo is well-known for its goldsmith’s art and for the Antique fair.
 It takes place during the first weekend of every month in Piazza Grande since 1968.

 Giostra del Saracino:

 The tournament takes place twice a year, on June (Giostra di San Donato) and on September (Giostra della Madonna del Conforto), on Piazza Grande.
-The cavaliers of each quarter must show their ability with a spear against the "fantoccio-puppet" of Saracino.
+The cavaliers of each city quarter must show their ability with a spear against the "fantoccio-puppet" of Saracino.
 The first documents concerning similar tournaments date back to 13th century.

-Known as a horse race, the tradition of Palio deeply influences the life of the city.
+The Palio (29th June-2nd July and 13th-16th August) Known as a horse race, the tradition of Palio deeply influences the life of the city.
 The city center is divided into 17 "Contrade" (quarters) representing the authentic soul of Siena, small "republics" that keep the tradition of Palio alive and contribute to preserve it intact.
-The event is one of the reasons why many visitors chose summer for their holidays in Siena.
+The event is one of the reasons why many visitors choose the Summer season for their holidays in Siena.